centreon/centreon-archived/doc/en/release_notes/centreon-2.6/centreon-2.6.0.rst

 Criticality inheritance
 =======================

 Centreon 2.6 introduces a capability for the dependent services of a host to automatically inherit its configured criticality.
-It’s also possible to define the levels of global criticality of a particular host and dependent services cluster thanks to the use of templates.
+It’s also possible to define the levels of global critically of a particular host and dependent services cluster thanks to the use of templates.

 Integration of Centreon new logo